inthepocket/cookie-though/docs/jekyll/development.md

 ## Deployment

 Deploy is done via Gitlab on Firebase Hosting.
-An example integration can be found on [Cookie Though Web App](https://cookie-though.web.app/)
+An example integration can be found on the [homepage](https://cookiethough.dev/)

 ## Overview CLI Commands